Season best second place for Ming in USF2000 - Guyana Chronicle

 He defended that third for the remaining four laps of the race under pressure from Enders to pick up third, which would eventually become second spot.

 He told Chronicle Sport, “I want to thank the team and the mechanics.
-It was a good drive today for me, especially starting ninth and it gives me a lot of positive for tomorrow (today).”
+It was a good drive today for me, especially starting ninth and it gives me a lot of positive [for] Sunday’s race.

-Ming starts 12th on Sunday after Saturday’s second qualifying session and will hope for another podium finish to close off the USF2000 2018 series.